tee-ar-ex/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ We are developing TRX (tee-ar-ex) a community-oriented unified tractogrpahy file 🌈 Contributions are welcome and can be accepted in form of pull requests and comments 👩‍💻 <URLs>
+🙋‍♀️ We are developing TRX (tee-ar-ex) a community-oriented unified tractogrpahy file.

+🌈 Contributions are welcome and can be accepted in form of pull requests and comments.

+👩‍💻 <URLs>

 🍿 Fun facts - We are lucky that the new Jurassic Park film is coming out otherwise the image we are using is "dating" us

 <!--